facebookresearch/habitat-challenge/README.md

 The agent is modeled after the Hello Stretch robot and equipped with an RGB-D camera and a (noiseless) GPS+Compass sensor.
 GPS+Compass sensor provides the agent’s current location and orientation information relative to the start of the episode.

 ### Dataset
 The 2023 ObjectNav challenge uses 216 scenes from the [HM3D-Semantics v0.2](https://aihabitat.org/datasets/hm3d-semantics/) [2] dataset with train/val/test splits on 145/36/35.
 Following Chaplot et al. [3], we use 6 object goal categories: chair, couch, potted plant, bed, toilet and tv.
-Considering future deployment to a Stretch robot, all episodes can be navigated without traversing between floors.
+All episodes can be navigated without traversing between floors.

 ## Task: ImageNav